van-omega/Parachute-Panic/README.md

 # Parachute-Panic
 A game created in Java to demonstrate various data structures in Java (Stack, Queue, Tree).
-Threads were also used to create the animation.[Subject for refactoring since this was coded before my IT industry years]
+Threads were also used to create the animation.[Subject for refactoring since this was coded in my early programming years].

 # Splash Screen
 ![image](https://user-images.githubusercontent.com/42210250/230814949-757d0995-927f-4018-ba86-e13b9fc59bd8.png)